“Why did you do that?” Kanna demanded. “What if I hadn’t been able to get out from where I was? You would have been pointlessly torturing me!”

 “Hello there, Slave Rava!
 How are you feeling tonight?
 It’s your last day here, isn’t it?
 Tomorrow morning you’ll be able to—” Parama stopped, a puzzled look on his face.
 “Are those my robes you’re wearing?”

 Kanna looked down at her clothes, her cheeks growing automatically warm.
-She had somehow forgotten what she had changed into hours before, and indeed it did seem a bit awkward to walk up to someone while wearing their stolen robes.
+She had somehow forgotten what she had changed into hours before, and indeed it did seem a bit awkward to walk up to someone while wearing their stolen clothes.

 “I’m sorry,” Kanna said when she had the courage to look up at him.
 “Innkeeper Jaya gave these to me today during…an emergency.
 I’ll bring them back to you as soon as I can change out of them.”